achaiah/pywick/README.md

 Both regularizers and constraints can be selectively applied on layers using regular expressions and the `module_filter` argument.
-Constraints can be explicit (hard) constraints applied at an arbitrary batch or epoch frequency, or they can be implicit (soft) constraints similar to regularizers where the the constraint deviation is added as a penalty to the total model loss.
+Constraints can be explicit (hard) constraints applied at an arbitrary batch or epoch frequency, or they can be implicit (soft) constraints similar to regularizers where the constraint deviation is added as a penalty to the total model loss.

 ```python
 from pywick.constraints import MaxNorm, NonNeg